ymehili/AREA/docs/product-requirements-document.md

 **Acceptance Criteria**
 1. The FastAPI backend provides a `/register` endpoint that accepts an email and password, hashes the password, and saves a new user to the database.
 2. The FastAPI backend provides a `/login` endpoint that authenticates a user with an email and password and returns a JWT or session token upon success.
-3. The Flutter frontend provides a registration form that calls the `/register` endpoint.
+3. The client application (web/mobile) frontend provides a registration form that calls the `/register` endpoint.
-4. The Flutter frontend provides a login form that calls the `/login` endpoint and stores the authentication token upon success.
+4. The client application (web/mobile) frontend provides a login form that calls the `/login` endpoint and stores the authentication token upon success.
 5. The application implements basic protected routes that are only accessible to authenticated users.

 #### Story 1.5: Third-Party OAuth2 Authentication